Rosie Huntington-Whiteley: Career

 For Fall/Winter 2009, she modelled in campaigns for Godiva and Miss Sixty.
 In February 2010, Huntington-Whiteley officially became a Victoria's Secret Angel and took part in the annual Victoria's Secret Fashion Show in New York City.
 She confirmed the following year that she wouldn't walk the show, and has since stated that she left Victoria's Secret to pursue other opportunities, as she was "well aware of the short shelf-life a model has".

 In 2010, she posed nude for the Pirelli Calendar, which was photographed by Terry Richardson.
 Huntington-Whiteley hit the runway for designers Prada in Milan and Giles Deacon in Paris.
 For SS10 her advertising campaigns included Monsoon's first underwear line, Thomas Wylde, Full Circle, and VS Online.
 In March, she collaborated with VOGUE.COM to share her outfit choices daily for the Today I'm Wearing feature.
 She appeared on the covers of the May 2010 issues of Harper's Bazaar Russia and GQ UK.
 She was featured on the cover of LOVE Magazine's September issue, styled as a pinup girl.
-For FW10 she modelled for Burberry as well as the company's first beauty line; her other advertising campaigns included Thomas Wylde and Leon Max.
+For FW10 she modelled for Burberry as well as the company's first beauty line; and her other advertising campaigns included Thomas Wylde and Leon Max.

 In May 2010, it was announced that Huntington-Whiteley would become the new female lead in Transformers: Dark of the Moon, released 29 June 2011, replacing Megan Fox.
 She had previously worked with the film's director, Michael Bay, on a Victoria's Secret commercial.
 MTV Networks' NextMovie.com named her one of the "Breakout Stars to Watch for in 2011".
 Prior to the film's release, she won the "Female Star of Tomorrow" award at the 2011 CinemaCon Awards.
-Reviewers were critical of the acting of Huntington-Whiteley and co-star Shia LaBeouf.
+Reviewers were critical of both Huntington-Whiteley's and co-star Shia LaBeouf's acting.
 Peter Travers (of Wenner Media) stated the two "couldn't be duller".
 Jason Solomons of The Observer wrote that "we're first introduced to Rosie via a close-up of her bum, segueing straight from the film's opening sequence and titles on to the pert buttocks and underwear of our heroine", and that Huntington-Whiteley's English posh girl accent "renders her practically unintelligible when surrounded by American accents and falling masonry".
 In a positive review, Drew McWeeny of HitFix said, "She reminds me of Cameron Diaz in The Mask, an actress who doesn't really show off any range, but who gives a natural, winning performance and who is up to the challenge of this particular picture."